typo3-on-aws/Documentation/src/getting-started/launch.md

 ## What's Next?

 First of all, please note that hourly usage fees may apply when instances are running.
 These fees are AWS costs and we do not control them.
 Please see [costs](introduction.md#costs) and [licenses](introduction.md#licenses) for further details.
 If you do not use the instance, simply shut it down (**stop** the EC2 instance).
-Changes you made (e.g. to your TYPO3 website) remain and you can re-start the instance later and continue working with it.
+Changes you make (e.g. to your TYPO3 website) remain and you can re-start the instance later and continue working with it.

 If you do not need the instance anymore you can **terminate** it.
 This destroys the instance and all data stored on it.
 Be careful though: terminating an instance is an irreversible action.